abdmoiz18/mine-disaster-response/CONTRIBUTING.md

     *   Get the IoT Hub connection string for your device and set it as an environment variable (`export IOTHUB_DEVICE_CONNECTION_STRING=...`).

 2.  **Run the Gateway:**
-    *   In a terminal, navigate to `/gateway/rpi-scripts`.
+    *   In a new terminal, navigate to `/gateway/rpi-scripts`.
     *   Run `python main_v2.py`.

 3.  **Run the Simulator:**